Postdoctoral Fellow, Immunobiology and Microbial Pathogenesis, Dr. Daniel Hollern

 Credentials and Qualifications:

-Ph.D. and/or M.D. in Immunology, Cellular/Molecular Biology, or related fields with proven track record of productivity in form of publication in reputable journals.
+Ph.D. in Immunology, Cellular/Molecular Biology, or related fields.
+M.D. are welcome to apply.
 Hands-on-experience in laboratory research and good computer skills are required.